input-output-hk/js-chain-libs/examples/faucet/README.md

 ### Configuration

-The following variables can be set in file named `.env` to configure the behaviour.
+The following variables can be set in file named `.env` (you should create it) to configure the behaviour.

 - JORMUNGANDR_API: The url where a jormungandr instance is listening for the rest api.
 - SECRET_KEY: The secret key of the faucet account.